 The best part of this room though was the balcony with it’s gorgeous view of Gulf State Park and the Hugh S. Branyon Backcountry Trail!
 On the other side of this hotel you’ll get beach views, so it’s hard to go wrong.

-The Hotel Indigo is located on the far west side of Orange Beach, and there’s a free beach shuttle.
+The Hotel Indigo is located on the far west side of the city, and there’s a free beach shuttle.
 It’s a little quieter on this end of town, which I liked.
 But it was still very convenient to everything I wanted to do.

-Of course, the Hotel Indigo isn’t the only place to stay in Orange Beach.
+Of course, the Hotel Indigo isn’t the only place to stay.
 This touristy beach town has lots of options!